Chapter 36. Musical Diaries: Hensel And Programmatic Piano Music Quizlet

 • Descriptive Titles: Programmatic piano pieces often have descriptive titles that provide clues to the intended meaning of the music.
 These titles may refer to specific places, events, or characters.

 • Musical Imitation: Composers often use musical techniques to imitate the sounds of nature or human activity.
-For example, they might use rapid scales to represent the flow of water or staccato notes to depict the sound of horses' hooves.
+Here's one way to look at it: they might use rapid scales to represent the flow of water or staccato notes to depict the sound of horses' hooves.

 • Emotional Expression: Programmatic music is often highly expressive, conveying a wide range of emotions, such as joy, sorrow, fear, and love.
 Composers use a variety of musical techniques, such as dynamics, tempo, and harmony, to create these emotional effects.